-Donations Linked to Membership as First Source of Income: Novaya
+Donations Linked to Membership as First Source of Income: Novaya Gazeta

 Novaya Gazeta is a Russian federal newspaper, which was founded in 1993.
-The newspaper is under threat in its own country: the medium lost 6 of its staff member were killed because of their work.
-Novaya Gazeta's investigations has won them members, including the Pulitzer Prize.
-Currently, the first source of revenue for the new is a mixed model of fundraising and membership, which allows them to generate 2 of their annual income through donations from members.
+The newspaper is under threat in its own country: the medium lost 6 of its staff members who were killed because of their work.
+Novaya Gazeta's investigations has won them many prizes, including the Pulitzer Prize.
+Currently, the first source of revenue for the newspaper is a mixed model of fundraising and membership, which allows them to generate 20-25% of their annual income through donations from members.

 The newspaper first set up its fundraising campaign in September 2018.
-In this can readers were asked to become a 'co-partner'.
+In this campaign, readers were asked to become a 'co-partner'.
 In Russian, co-partner also means accomplice, which makes it a play on words: readers were asked to become an accomplice in the mission of Novaya Gazeta to tell the truth.
-In September 2018, m five million rubles (about 54,000 euros) were raised, both through offline and online donations.
+In September 2018, more than five million rubles (about 54,000 euros) were raised, both through offline and online donations.
 Around 80% of the people donating have become recurrent donors.

 The medium was very pleased with the results of the campaign, as they had not anticipated such a success in the first month.
-Each of the supporters during the car received an accessory package from the start.
-But considering the success, the teastarted to think about a more extensive package of 'privileges' to express gratitude support.
-Since then, the members (co-partners) receive a monthly newsletter with update on past and future projects.
+Each of the supporters during the campaign received an accessory package from the start.
+But considering the success, the team started to think about a more extensive package of 'privileges' to express gratitude for the support.
+Since then, the members (co-partners) receive a monthly newsletter with an update on past and future projects.
 Also, one special new years edition in 2018, was devoted to the members themselves and featured their pictures and stories.
-For redonors, a few 'open doors days' were organised.
-On these events, readers had a to through the office, viewed a documentary, had a Q&A session with editors and jour and could join an informal event.
+For recurrent donors, a few 'open doors days' were organised.
+On these events, readers had a tour through the office, viewed a documentary, had a Q&A session with editors and journalists, and could join an informal event.

-In the words of the interviewee: "this model works precisely because people who resuch independent publications as Novaya Gazeta are primarily active citizens of our country, who, like us, care.
-They see that we can become their voice and express to opinion.
+In the words of the interviewee: "this model works precisely because people who read such independent publications as Novaya Gazeta are primarily active citizens of our country, who, like us, care.
+They see that we can become their voice and express their opinion.
 They trust us, so this model works."

-In terms of specific reader revenue income streams; as indicated above, donations so a particularly successful income source.
-In this regard, The Guardian is mentioned of media as a source of inspiration.
-Crowdfunding campaigns as one of the strategies to donations serve two purposes for many media; to generate some additional income unearmarked but more likely for a specific purpose, f.e. investigation) and to underst audience better.
-In the latter case, crowdfunding campaigns can provide a lot of info future donation or subscription and membership models.
-On the contrary, events are successful source for generating income, and specifically not 'reader' revenue for media.
+In terms of specific reader revenue income streams; as indicated above, donations seem to be a particularly successful income source.
+In this regard, The Guardian is mentioned often by media as a source of inspiration.
+Crowdfunding campaigns as one of the strategies to collect donations serve two purposes for many media; to generate some additional income (either unearmarked but more likely for a specific purpose, f.e. investigation) and to understand the audience better.
+In the latter case, crowdfunding campaigns can provide a lot of information for future donation or subscription and membership models.
+On the contrary, events are not a successful source for generating income, and specifically not 'reader' revenue for most media.
 However, events can be an important means to engage with the audience.
-If combined with sponsorship, this can lead to a successful component of a media busi model.
+If as such combined with sponsorship, this can lead to a successful component of a media business model.